Coronavirus & EuroMillions: How to Play Online

 There has been no news to suggest that any EuroMillions draws will be cancelled as a result of the Covid-19 outbreak.
-Draws take place in Paris every Tuesday and Friday and have continued during the restrictions in France so far.
+Draws take place in Paris every Tuesday and Friday and have continued throughout the pandemic.
 Should this change, this page will be updated accordingly.

-Ticket sales for EuroMillions have continued everywhere apart from Spain, where they were suspended temporarily while the country was in lockdown.
+Ticket sales for EuroMillions continued in all participating countries apart from Spain, where they were suspended temporarily while the country was in lockdown.
 The situation in Spain has not impacted on the scheduling of draws.

 What is the National Lottery doing to support people?

-The National Lottery will give up to £300 million to support community projects battling the coronavirus outbreak.
+The National Lottery has already given £300 million to support community projects battling the coronavirus outbreak.
 The money for good causes is generated from ticket sales for all National Lottery games, including EuroMillions.
-It is distributed across various sectors in normal times but the focus at the moment will be on providing aid to those that are most vulnerable.
+It is distributed across various sectors in normal times but the focus at the moment continues to be on providing aid to those that are most vulnerable.

 Can I still play in advance as normal?